 Learn about the principles and values that make sure employees and workers are treated fairly and consistently at work.

 Find out about the roles and responsibilities of the people using our workforce policies across the NHS in Scotland.

-View the advice and support available to help anyone involved in workforce policy processes.
+View the advice and support available to help anyone with personal or workplace difficulties while involved in workforce policy processes.